luyadev/luya/docs/guide/luya-collaboration.md

 Create a branch
 ----------------

-To have no conflicts with your Master branch, you should always create a new branch from the current upstream branch, so run the rebmaster master script and after that create a new branch
+To avoid having conflicts with your master branch, always create a new branch from the current upstream branch.
+Just run the *rebmastermaster* script and create a new branch afterwards.

 ```sh
 git checkout -b your-fix-branch master
 ```

-Commit, Push and Pull Request
+Commit, push and pull request
 -----------------------------

-You can now commit all your changes into the new branch you just created, after commiting all the changes you have to push to changes to your repository on GitHub:
+You're now able to commit all your changes into this new branch you've just created.
+After committing all the changes, you've to push the changes to your forked repository on GitHub:

 ```sh
 git push origin
 ```

-Visit your *LUYA* Fork on GitHub now and you will see a **PULL REQUEST** Button where you can create a Pull-Request:
+Visit your *LUYA* fork on GitHub and you'll see a **pull request** Button.
+Click to create a pull request:

 ![pull-request](https://raw.githubusercontent.com/luyadev/luya/master/docs/guide/img/start-collaboration-pull-request.jpg "Pull request")